-I apply for Certification accord ding to the criteria in t he Handbook for Certification for the Graduate Level: Catholic Spe ecial Character 🗌 Religious Education 🔲
+I apply for Certification according to the criteria in the Handbook for Certification for the Graduate Level: Catholic Special Character Religious Education

-1. A. I enclose:

-- 1) a copy of my official Diocesan Certification Record which verifies courses and hours completed - 2) a copy of my graduate qualification / degree \Box - 3) a Principal's Recommendation Towards Certification form. - B. Total number of credit-hours - 2.
-I have taught the approved New Zealand National (Primary / Secondary) Religious Education Programme OR I have provided support / leadership in the area of Catholic Special Character in the following Catholic Schools for
+1. A. I enclose: B. a copy of my official Diocesan Certification Record which verifies courses and hours completed C. a copy of my graduate qualification / degree D. a Principal's Recommendation Towards Certification form.
+B. Total number of credit-hours

+2. I have taught the approved New Zealand National (Primary / Secondary) Religious Education Programme OR I have provided support / leadership in the area of Catholic Special Character in the following Catholic Schools for

-.....(e.g. 5 Years)
+(e.g. 5 Years)

 Name and location of School: Years of Service: (e.g.1990-1993)

 Name:

-name.
 (Please PRINT the name you want on your certificate)

 I have met the requirements in Catholic Theology, Scripture, Spirituality, Religious Education and / or Catholic Special Character, and NCRS-approved Electives as outlined in the Handbook for Certification page 13.

 Signature:

 School:

 School address:

-Date
+Date:

 3. Principal to complete

+ISchool